mk-fg/reliable-discord-client-irc-daemon/README.rst

 | Or to have irc client auto-join all channels, use ``chan-auto-join-re = .``
 | Empty value for this option (default) will match nothing.

-This can be used as an alternative to tracking new stuff via #rdircd.monitor channels.
+This can be used as an alternative to tracking new stuff via
+#rdircd.monitor/leftover channels.

 This regexp can be tweaked at runtime using "set" command in #rdircd.control channel, same as any other values, to e.g. temporary enable/disable this feature